opentargets/opentargets.github.io/index.md

 ## News

-<h3 class="news-headline">Open Targets releases results from whole-genome drop out in cancer cell models project</h3>
+<h3 class="news-headline">Systematic approach to identify and prioritise targets using CRISPR-Cas9 in cancer cell lines published in <i>Nature</i></h3>

+<i>Cambridge, 10 April 2019</i>

-Open Targets is pleased to announce that one our first experimental projects has published its findings in [Nature (Behan et. al, 2019)]().
-In one of the largest studies of its kind, researchers used CRISPR-Cas9 technology to conduct whole-genome drop out screens in over 300 cancer models from 30 different cancer types.
-They discovered thousands of key genes essential for cancer’s survival and developed a new system to prioritise and rank 600 drug targets that show the most promise for development into treatments.
+Open Targets is pleased to announce that one of our first experimental projects has published its findings in [Nature (Behan et. al, 2019)](https://www.nature.com/articles/s41586-019-1103-9).
+In one of the largest studies of its kind, researchers used CRISPR-Cas9 technology to conduct whole-genome drop out screens in over 300 cancer cell lines from 30 different cancer types.
+The team discovered thousands of key genes essential for cancer’s survival and developed a new system to prioritise and rank 600 potential drug targets that show the most promise for development into treatments.

-<a class="button-small blue_normal" href="https://www.sanger.ac.uk/news/view/new-cancer-drug-targets-accelerate-path-precision-medicine">Read the full announcement</a>
+<a class="button-small blue_normal" href="https://www.sanger.ac.uk/news/view/new-cancer-drug-targets-accelerate-path-precision-medicine" target="_blank">Read the full announcement</a>

+<a class="button-small blue_normal" href="https://www.nature.com/articles/s41586-019-1103-9" target="_blank">Read the article</a>

 ***